CSAADZIDI/AI_training/AI_training/README.md

 Hello AI world!

 This project presents the curriculum of **my artificial intelligence training program**.
 This repository contains all the concepts covered, all the languages ​​learned, all the activities completed during this training, and, most importantly, the resources needed to get you started on your incredible journey into the world of AI.

-It's time to begin the adventure, are you ready to dive in?
+It's time to begin the adventure, ready? go!